-Iment to 2024 International Building Code ( Section 706.1.1

-706.1.1 Party Walls.

-Any wall located on a lot line between adjacent buildings, which is used or adapted for joint joint service between the two buildings, shall be a party wall and constructed as a fire wall in accordance with Section 706.
-Party walls shall be constructed without openings and shall create separate buildings.

-- 1. Openings in a party wall separating an anchor building and a mall shall be in accordance with Section 402.4.2.2.1. - 2.
+BUILDING CONSTRUCTION CODE CHANGE PROPOSAL Amendment to 2024 International Building Code (IBC) Section 706.1.1 Submitted by: International Building Code Committee 706.1.1 Party Walls.
+Any wall located on a lot line between adjacent buildings , which is used or adapted for joint joint service between the two buildings , shall be a party wall and constructed as a fire wall in accordance with Section 706.
+Party walls shall be constructed without openings and shall create separate buildings .
+Exceptions: Openings in a party wall separating an anchor building and a mall shall be in accordance with Section 402.4.2.2.1.
 Party walls and firewalls are not required on lot lines dividing a building for ownership purposes where the aggregate height and area of the portions of the building located on both sides of the lot line do not exceed the maximum height and area requirements of this code.
 The height of the portions of the building on each side of the lot line shall not exceed the maximum height requirements of this code.
-The height of the portions of this code.
 For the building official's review and approval, the official shall be provided with copies of dedicated access easements and contractual agreements that permit the owners of portions of the building located on either side of the lot line access to the other side for purposes of maintaining fire and life safety systems necessary for the operation of the building.
 Justification: Italicizing the word "joint" is not appropriate because the code definition is not related to the use of the word in this context.
 The term "party wall" must be incorporated into the first sentence of the code text because titles are only provided as general descriptions of the section, and not adopted as part of the code text.
 It is appropriate to aggregate the area of portions of the building on both sides of the lot line for compliance with the maximum area requirements of this code.
 However, aggregating the height of each portion of the building is inappropriate for determining compliance with maximum height requirements of this code.

-Approved in previous 2018 Code Adoption process:
+Cost Impact: No cost impact.
+Approved in previous 2018 Code Adoption process: ☐ YES ☒ NO ACTION TAKEN: 2024 Code Committee Date: 12/18/2024 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 Botolophioni Adtion Bodia (BAB) odboominities Date.
+02/21/2020